MollyQI3104/pre_demo/README.md

 ## How to Run
 If use Idea to open this project, please check this [guide](https://spring.io/guides/gs/intellij-idea/).</br>
 ### Step1:
-Set up your database info (/src/main/resources/application.properties), change 'spring.jpa.hibernate.ddl-auto=none'to 'spring.jpa.hibernate.ddl-auto=create'.</br>
+Set up your database info in "/src/main/resources/application.properties", change 'spring.jpa.hibernate.ddl-auto=none'to 'spring.jpa.hibernate.ddl-auto=create'.</br>
 It will create db tables by entities automatically. </br>
 After that,change this value back.
 ### Step2: